icopy-site/awesome/docs/awesome/dive-into-machine-learning.md

 * Busy schedule?
 Read [Ray Li's review of Prof. Andrew Ng's course](https://rayli.net/blog/data/coursera-machine-learning-review/) for some helpful tips.
 * Review some of the ["Learning How to Learn"](https://www.coursera.org/learn/learning-how-to-learn/) videos.
 This is just about how to study in general.
 In the course, they [advocate the learn-by-doing approach](https://www.coursera.org/learn/learning-how-to-learn/lecture/8IUbH/interview-with-dr-terrence-sejnowski), as we're doing here.
 You'll get various other tips that are easy to apply, but go a long way to make your time investment more effective.
 * Review tips from [Nam Vu's guide to learning ML as a software engineer](https://github.com/ZuzooVn/machine-learning-for-software-engineers#the-daily-plan).

+### Take my tips with a [grain of salt](https://english.stackexchange.com/questions/21912/origin-of-take-this-question-with-a-grain-of-salt)

+I work as a software developer, and I am not a machine learning expert.
+Ultimately I decided not to pursue specializing in ML, and instead it's a side interest.
+I don't regret investing time in learning about ML and I don't think you will, either.

 ## Other courses